 Conn.
-Father Leaves Sentimental Note in His Phone For Wife, Kids Before Dying of COVID-19
+Father Leaves Sentimental Note in His Phone for Wife, Kids Before Dying of COVID-19

-Right before he died from coronavirus, a Connecticut father wrote a letter expressing how grateful he was for his family and how much he loved them.
-Little did his wife Katie know this letter was written in her husband's phone waiting to be stumbled upon after he passed away.
+Before a Connecticut father died from coronavirus, he wrote a letter expressing how grateful he was for his family and how much he loved them.
+Little did his wife Katie know this letter was written in her husband's phone, waiting to be found after his death.

-Jonathan Coelho fought for 28 days at a Danbury hospital and 20 days on a ventilator before passing away in the hospital after he went into cardiac arrest, Katie said in a Facebook post.
+Jonathan Coelho, 32, fought for 28 days at a Danbury hospital, 20 of those days on a ventilator, before going into cardiac arrest and dying, Katie said in a Facebook post.

 "He was so close to recovery when his body just couldn’t fight anymore," Katie wrote in his obituary.